-- With the seat belt fastened, give the webbing nearest the buckle a quick pull.
-The buckle should remain securely locked. - With the belt unfastened, unreel the webbing to its limit.
+- With the belt unfastened, unreel the webbing to its limit.
 Check that unreeling is free from snags, and visually check the webbing for wear.
 Allow the webbing to retract, checking that retraction is smooth and complete. - 3.
 With the webbing half unreeled, hold the tongue plate and pull forward quickly.
 The mechanism should lock automatically and prevent further unreeling.